 - Infrared saunas—another way to get the hormetic effects of exercise just sitting there.
 They are excellent for detoxification and sweating it out.
 When I land in Bangkok I’ll go to the Pañpuri Onsen Spa, for a combination of hot and cold therapy with their mineral-rich Onsen baths.

-By now you most likely think I’m either a lunatic or orthorexic.
+By now you most likely think I’m a lunatic...
 But here’s the deal—most of this stuff has a lot of upside and very little downside.
 Again, check with your doctor, especially if you are going to use supplements or recovery techniques long-term.
-I don’t take anti-oxidants or do these things every day.
+I don’t do all these things every day.

 Do what’s right for your body.
 Aging, jet lag, and fatigue don’t have just one cause and what works for me may not work for you.
 It’s your job to explore your own resiliency.
 Take the best possible care of yourself if you want to recover quickly.

 If you asked me my Top 5 Quick & Dirty jet lag tips, I’d say...

 1. Get light in your eyes upon arrival, especially in the morning.

 2. Eat to tell your body what time it is